CaglarKemalGumus/-FrontEndWebDevelopmentPathBeginners_Kodluyoruz.org/2.HTML/1.EntranceToHTML/README.md

 # About
 Hey,
-This is my first study for HTML from kodluyoruz.org Front-end Web Development Path for Beginner.
+This is my first study for HTML from kodluyoruz.org Front-end Web Development Path for Beginners.

 I used basic HTML.